poee/lol/content/collections/nom/frood.md

 *n*.

-* the individuated agent of Chaos
+* the individuated agent of 💗

 **Etymology**